o1iviachen/figology/README.md

 ## Features
 - Facilitates authentication in using email and password or Google accounts.
-- Allows the user to input their personalised fibre goal or calculate their fibre goal based on their age.
+- Allows the user to input their fibre goal or calculate their fibre goal based on their age, height, weight and activity level.
 - Allows the user to log, edit, and delete their intake of various foods, from which their fibre intake is calculated and updated.
 - Organises and displays fibre intake by meal, including historical data.